Mission: Foster self-improvement, competition, self-discipline, and teamwork for all ages through organized sports and

 The programs listed below are co-ed unless specified otherwise.
 All of our Youth Sports programs are designed for participants of all skill levels.
 We want to shape the experience with positive competition, skill development, and fun for all ages.

-Y-Ball begins in late October and runs until Christmas break for 3rd/4th and 5th/6th grade, with both a boys and a girls divisions.
+Y-Ball begins in late October and runs until Christmas break for 3rd/4th and 5th/6th grade, with both boys and girls divisions.
 The second season, dedicated to 4-years old through 2nd grade, begins in mid-January and concludes in mid-March.
 This division is broken up PreK/K and 1st/2nd grade co-ed.
 The goal of our youngest divisions is to introduce these young players to the basics of basketball in a fun nearly rule-free environment.
 We will then progress the rules along with the player development as they rise through each division and become ready to play for the Middle School.

-The track season has two meets: mid-season and end of season.
+The track season has two meets: mid-season and end of the season.
 Tracksters compete in a minimum of 4 individual events and one relay but can do as many as 7 individual events along with a relay.
-The goal of the Youth Track program is to introduce kids to a variety of events to allow them to explore the various skill sets developed through track and field.
+The goal of the Youth Track program is to introduce kids to a variety of events to allow them to explore the various skillsets developed through track and field.

 Our Flag Football program begins in late August and runs until mid-October.
 Players learn to work within the team framework, are expected to learn plays, and develop an understanding of the team football concept.
 Coaches typically rotate players through both offensive and defensive positions to foster the greatest appreciation for the sport.
 The goal of the Flag Football program is to introduce football to young athletes and prepare those that wish to continue on for their first year of full-contact football in 5th grade.

 You are never too old to compete.
-Our Adult Sports are designed for the “seasoned” athletes that still want compete on the court.
+Our Adult Sports are designed for the “seasoned” athletes that still want to compete on the court.
 These sports offer players of all ages an opportunity to continue working on their game and compete against others of similar skills.

 Coed Volleyball (Spring)